RakhithJK/jgm-pandoc-wiki/Pandoc-vs-Multimarkdown.md

 Pandoc has a Haskell API for convenient scripting.
 The AST can be modified between parsing and writing.
 For examples, see [Scripting with pandoc](http://johnmacfarlane.net/pandoc/scripting.html).
+There is also a python module for writing pandoc filters using python.

 ## Features in MMD but not pandoc